suryanavv/BridgeSpace/supabase_setup.md

 ## Troubleshooting

 ### Scheduled Jobs
 If the scheduled job for cleanup doesn't work, you may need to contact Supabase support to enable the pg_cron extension with superuser privileges.
+The cleanup job is scheduled to run at midnight IST (18:30 UTC) using the cron expression '30 18 * * *'.

 ### RLS Policies
 If you encounter permission issues, verify that the RLS policies are correctly set up and that your application is sending the appropriate headers for network prefix and private space key.